 The Chicago Manual of Style (CMS) is the preferred formatting and style guidelines used by the disciplines of history, philosophy, religion, and the arts.
-The CMS was first developed by the University of Chicago Press in 1906 as guidelines for consistent writing and publishing formatting.
-This quick reference guide focuses on how to format the title page, the notes, and bibliography citations in Chicago Manual Style.
+This quick reference guide focuses on how to format the title page, the notes, and bibliography citations in Chicago Manual Style 17 edition.

 In CMS, a title page is required.
 To make a title page in CMS...

 - Set margins to 1” on each side

 - Do not put a page number on the title page